moby/moby/docs/sources/remote-api/api.rst

 		}
 	   ]

-	:query quiet: 1 or 0, Only display numeric IDs.
-Not quiet by default
+	:query only_ids: 1 or 0, Only display numeric IDs.
+Default 0
 	:query all: 1 or 0, Show all containers.
 Only running containers are shown by default
 	:statuscode 200: no error
 	:statuscode 500: server error